 2. Since all descending motor control axons converge within the internal capsule, damage to this structure alone can produce the major limb and facial motor signs seen in this patient.

-3. Whereas the lower facial muscles receive contralateral control by the cortex, ...
+3. Whereas the lower facial muscles receive contralateral control ...